Hello256World/CryptoDetail_Flutter/README.md

 A new Flutter project.

-It is a web-based mobile software that receives prices and specifications of cryptocurrencies online It receives the information from the CoinCap Web-site
+It is a web-based mobile software that receives prices and specifications of cryptocurrencies online It receives the information from the https://coincap.io

 ## Getting Started